Imagine that you’re walking into an important meeting. The stakes are high. The outcome matters.

 Very quickly, I learned that whether male or female, a person’s presence — how they walked, whether or not they maintained eye contact and even how they dressed — absolutely correlated with their profession.
 It was fascinating.

-The exercise — one I continue to use on occasion with my executive coaching clients today — was pivotal in developing her capacity to read people.
+The exercise — one I continue to use on occasion with my executive coaching clients today — was pivotal in developing my capacity to read people.
 It also helped develop my own executive presence through an acute awareness of somatics.

 Executive presence isn’t just about how you’re perceived by others.
 It starts with YOU.